 Recycling can be an equipment- and resource-intensive process, with many facilities preferring dual or multi-stream processing to expedite the filtering of different materials.
 But single stream recycling also offers benefits to consumers and facilities alike.
 So which one is right for your recycling facility?

 Before digging into the argument of which method of recycling is more efficient, it is important to understand both methods thoroughly.

 After these two categories, there are, of course, remaining materials that can be recycled at specialty recycling facilities.
-These materials often have designated drop off locations and require more complex processes.
+These materials often have designated drop-off locations and require more complex processes.

-Dual stream challenges are more likely to occur from user error.
-While single stream makes it easier for consumers to recycle dual stream is sometimes seen by consumers as more work.
+Dual stream challenges, on the other hand, are more likely to occur from user error.
+While single stream makes it easier for consumers to recycle, dual stream is sometimes seen by consumers as more work.
 There is also a greater risk of contamination causing issues for dual stream due to the specific processes for each type of material.
-As with Single Stream’s higher processing costs, Dual Stream typically suffers from higher collection costs from the number of bins automatically doubling.
+As with single stream’s higher processing costs, dual stream typically suffers from higher collection costs because the number of bins automatically doubles.

 With the development of equipment such as the Rod Deck FINGER-SCREEN™, single-stream recyclers are seeing better separation and the ability to recover more commodities at the same time.
 On the flip side, dual stream is seeing better contamination handling with equipment like the FINGER-SCREEN™ 2.0.
-Both methods are continuing to displace tons of garbage from ending up in landfills with help from consumers that are committed to changing the way we think about recycling.
+Both methods prevent tons of garbage from ending up in landfills, thanks to consumers who are committed to changing the way we think about recycling.

 If you are looking for a way to improve your single or dual stream recycling system, contact General Kinematics.
 With decades of experience in the recycling industry, our Resource Recovery specialists will work with you to innovate your recycling process.